 Geo-blocking hurts users and operators

 Geo-blocking has been common in government currency online gambling for several years but in the early years of bitcoin gambling it was happily absent.
 Bitcoin allowed consenting adults anywhere to use sites without being discriminated against or needing permission from their overlords, just like it should be!

-However by 2016 just over half the top bitcoin gambling sites use geo-blocking as detailed in the table below.
-This is bound to continue.
+However by 2018 over half the top bitcoin gambling sites use geo-blocking as detailed in the table below and this is bound to continue.

 The best and most reputable sites can still make good money while geo-blocking high risk markets like the US.
 That makes these markets artificially less competitive because it leaves only lower quality and less reputable sites for US users to choose from.
 So laws that pretend to protect consumers in fact put them in more danger than they would be without those laws.